sam-goodwin/eventual/website/docs/overview/aws-sst.md

 ---
-title: AWS SST
+title: SST for AWS
 ---

-# AWS SST Project Overview
+# SST for AWS Project Overview

 To create a new [SST](https://sst.dev) project with Eventual, run the below command: